squall1247/msg-note/README.md

 - Pagination function.
 Every page only show two message notes
 - Use socket.io to update UI real-time if another user creating or editing a message note

+## Ongoing features

+- Add testing by Mocha and Chai

 ## Usage
 For backend
 ```sh